nikhilshagri/nikhilshagri.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm a fourth year Computer Science PhD student at the [University of Michigan, Ann Arbor](https://cse.engin.umich.edu/), advised by [Prof. Mahdi Cheraghchi](https://mahdi.ch/).
+I'm a fifth year Computer Science PhD student at the [University of Michigan, Ann Arbor](https://cse.engin.umich.edu/), advised by [Prof. Mahdi Cheraghchi](https://mahdi.ch/).
 I am mostly interested in topics in theoretical computer science.
 Specifically, I'm interested in Computational Complexity, Coding Theory, and the analysis of Boolean Functions.

 Previously, I completed a masters at [IIT Kanpur](https://www.cse.iitk.ac.in/), where I was advised by [Prof. Rajat Mittal](https://www.cse.iitk.ac.in/users/rmittal/), and I completed my undergrad at the [LNM Institute of Information Technology](https://www.lnmiit.ac.in/).